ethersphere/bee-docs/docs/installation/install.md

 It is easy to set up Bee on small and inexpensive computers, such as a Raspberry Pi 4, spare hardware you have lying around, or even a cheap cloud hosted VPS (we recommend small, independent providers and colocations).

 ## Recommended Hardware Specifications
-Minimum recommended specifications for a single full node:
+Minimum recommended specifications for each full node:

 - Dual core 2ghz processor
 - 8gb RAM
-- 50gb SSD
+- 30gb SSD

-HDD drives are strongly discouraged due to their low speeds.
+HDD drives are very strongly discouraged due to their low speeds.

+Note that there are additional [hardware requirements](https://docs.gnosischain.com/node/#environment-and-hardware) if you choose to run your own Gnosis Chain node in order to provide your Bee node(s) with the required RPC endpoint.
+See [configuration step](/docs/installation/install#set-blockchain-rpc-endpoint) for more details.

 ## Note on Startup Methods
 :::caution